johnnytbz/johnnytbz.github.io/_posts/2020-03-13-robot-framework-test-locally.md

 ### 2.Install Python

-**Warning:** Do NOT install Python 3.X.
+Do NOT install Python 3.X.
 The Robot Framework does not have support for Python 3.X.
 {: .box-warning}

 Download and install python-2.7.9.amd64.msi from https://www.python.org/downloads/.